russoedu/logmoon/README.md

 ### 2. ```REQUESTS_PER_SECOND_ALARM``` (requests per second)

->The number of requestes per second threshold witch will display an alert when reached.
+>The number of requests per second threshold witch will display an alert when reached.
 >
 >*Default value is 10.* (Alert is displayed if 10 or more requests per second are made in the past ```LOGMOON_ALARM_PERIOD``` seconds).